ernisv/Endex3/README.md

 Note: it needs to be v-slot extrusion, not t-slot, cause t-slot is not designed for v-wheels.

+Once pilot holes are drilled - you will need to complete the drilling and tap the threads in M3 holes.

+You will need:
+* 3mm drill bit,
+* 5.5mm drill bit,
+* M3 tap,
+* 11mm drill bit or dremel to clear space for M5 bolt heads from one side.

 old X belt / motor
 additional X belt